North Carolina Wildlife Identification Guide

 Bats

-North Carolina boasts a diverse bat population, with various species found across the state.
+North Carolina wildlife boasts a diverse bat population, with various species found across the state.
 Some of the common species found in the state include the Little Brown Bat, Big Brown Bat, and Eastern Red Bat.
 Many of these bats are insectivores, while some, like the Eastern Red Bat, are known to migrate south for the winter.

 Skunks